Kinshuk-kataria/Kinshuk-kataria/README.md

 ## I work as a...
 Freelance Software Engineer

-## Along with that...
+## Currently I am experimenting with...
-I am working on a portfolio project where I am experimenting with GSAP
+vercel, serverless, micro-frontend